sergosev/Breast-Cancer-Practice/README.md

 - Results visualisation
 - Search for genes that are not expressed in normal tissue
 - Analysis of the results and literature review
+- Further adaptations and optimisation of all scripts

 ---